Manta Ray Inspired Flapping-Wing Blimp: Conclusion

 \section{Conclusion}

 We present a design of a flapping-wing LTA vehicle whose wings are inspired by manta rays.
 The vehicle achieves yaw control with thrust differential from two wings and pitch control using the tail.
 We performed parametric analysis of the wing and identified an optimal combination of shape, structure, and flapping setting for the 9~g servo motor that is widely available commercially.
-Our experimental result suggests that our flapping-wing LTA vehicle achieves higher efficiency when compared to a rotational propeller-based counterpart, where the range is increased by more than half.
+Our experimental result suggests that our flapping-wing LTA vehicle achieves higher efficiency when compared to a rotational propeller-based counterpart, as the range is greater than comparable propeller motors.
 The direction of future work includes a more detailed fluid-mechanical analysis of the wings, the development of miniaturized version of the vehicle, improvement in the flapping with linkage mechanism, and the implementation of autonomy.